1963 to 1978 (in the UK)

 From 1993 (in South Africa)

-In 1997, appointed Deputy Managing Director for Attie Van Wyk’s Big Concerts, based in Cape Town.
-Produced for Big Concerts: The Fantasticks, starring Jason Donovan; Summer Holiday, starring Steve Hofmeyr; Michael Flatley in Lord of the Dance; The Magic of David Copperfield; and Operama’s stadium-
+Appointed Deputy Managing Director for Attie Van Wyk’s Big Concerts, based in Cape Town.
+Producing projects included The Fantasticks starring Jason Donovan, a tour of the musical Summer Holiday, Michael Flatley in Lord of The Dance, The Magic of David Copperfield and Operama’s Aïda for one glorious performance to over 40,000 people at the rugby stadium in Pretoria.

 Appointed Chief Executive Officer of Joburg Theatre – then known as The Johannesburg Civic Theatre – in July 2000.
 During tenure as CEO of Joburg Theatre, served also as Executive Producer on the shows: Thoroughly Modern Millie for producer Paul Elliott; Aspects of Love for producer Michael Harrison; Footloose for producer Tristan Baker; Debbie Does Dallas for producer Roddy Quin; Lionel Bart’s Fings Ain’t Wot They Used T’Be; Andrew Lloyd Webber and Ben Elton’s The Boys in the Photograph (better known as The Beautiful Game) for the 2010 FIFA Soccer World Cup; the first non-